For any urgent medical matters, please go to the urgent care or emergency room.

 Dupixent (Dupilumab), is a monoclonal antibody designed for the treatment of allergic diseases such as eczema and asthma by blockage of IL-4Rα, dupilumab modulates signaling of both the interleukin 4 and interleukin 13 pathways, which are allergic pathways.

-Indicated for 12 and older for eczema and 6 years and older for asthma, contact our office if you are interested in a non-steroidal treatment for your child’s moderate to severe asthma.
+Indicated for 6 and older for eczema and 6 years and older for asthma, contact our office if you are interested in a non-steroidal treatment for your child’s moderate to severe asthma or eczema.